-Innovative Accessibility is an opportunity to Elevate Public Space
+Innovative accessibility is an opportunity to elevate public space

-Erlich points to innovations in accessibility, such as using creative approaches in the arts and leveraging VR technology to make cultural experiences more inclusive.
-Ready for Access provide training, consultation, and co-design services to help organisations create truly inclusive environments.
+Ready for Access provide training, consultation, and co-design services to help organisations create inclusive environments.

 As part of the State of Public Spaces Survey, respondents highlighted 375 inspiring public spaces and placemaking projects worldwide, showcasing the impact of well-designed public areas.
 These examples reaffirm the vital role of public spaces and the dedication of those working to enhance them.